Twitter says Olympics, IOC accounts hacked

-(Reuters) - Twitter said on Saturday that an official Twitter account of the Olympics and the International Olympic Committee’s (IOC) media Twitter account had been hacked and temporarily locked.
+(Reuters) - Twitter (TWTR.N) said on Saturday that an official Twitter account of the Olympics and the International Olympic Committee’s (IOC) media Twitter account had been hacked and temporarily locked.

 The accounts were hacked through a third-party platform, a spokesperson for the social media platform said in an emailed statement, without giving further details.